German Shepherd Now

 German Shepherd puppies need a large-breed puppy food with controlled calcium levels.
 Regular puppy kibble is formulated for small and medium breeds, and the excess calcium can interfere with skeletal development in a breed that grows from 2 pounds to 60+ pounds in a single year.
+Get the formula category right first.
+Everything else is secondary.

 Why Large-Breed Formulas Exist